-Luis da Vinha is a Lecturer in International Relations.
-He received his Ph.D. in International Relations: International Politics & Conflict Resolution from the University of Coimbra (Portugal).
+Luis da Vinha is a Lecturer in International Relations and is the coordinator for the Master's program in International Relations.
+He received his Ph.D. in International Relations from the University of Coimbra (Portugal).

 Luis is also a member of the Grupo de Estudos Avançados sobre Paz e Conflitos Internacionais (Brazil) and CEGOT (Portugal).
 Prior to joining Flinders University, he lived in the US and Europe where he taught at Valley City State University (USA), the University of Coimbra (Portugal), and the Higher Institute of Educational Sciences (Portugal) and worked in the field of planning and development.
 Luis was also active in politics, namely as a party and publicly-elected official.

 His teaching and research interests are in International Relations, International Security, US Foreign Policy, American Government and Politics, and Political Geography.
 His research has been published with Routledge, Palgrave Macmillan, Presidential Studies Quarterly, Comparative Strategy, Journal of Policy History, European Journal of Geography, Portuguese Journal of Political Science, and the Brown Journal of World Affairs, among others.
 Luis is also the author of Geographic Mental Maps and Foreign Policy Change.
 Re-Mapping the Carter Doctrine and Three Approaches to Presidential Foreign Policy-Making in the Twenty-First Century (co-authored with Anthony Dutton).